EQAR/internal-handbook/docs/admin-it.md

 # ICT Infrastructure

 EQAR's information and communications technology (ICT) infrastructure consists of a suite of services facilitating the organisation's work.
-These are provided by a physical server (located at the EQAR office), several virtual servers (VPS) and external service providers.
+These are provided by virtual/cloud servers (VPS) and external service providers.

-- Managed Software Center

 EQAR staff can find an internal portal with links to all relevant sites and services at: <https://appsrv.eqar.eu/>